A Hodge-Tate decomposition with rigid analytic coefficients: Hodge--Tate spectral sequences

-As an application, we prove a Hodge--Tate decomposition with coefficients in effective Banach--Colmez spaces. \begin{definition} Let $X$ be a sousperfectoid space and let $\Gs$ be an analytic $p$-divisible $X$-group.
-We define the Banach--Colmez space associated with $\Gs$ to be
+In this section, we prove a Hodge--Tate decomposition with coefficients in the $p$-adic universal cover $\widetilde{\Gs}$ of locally $p$-divisible groups. \begin{definition} Let $X$ be a good adic space over $\Q_p$ and let $\Gs$ be an admissible locally $p$-divisible $X$-group.
+Assume that $[p]\colon \Gs \rightarrow \Gs$ is finite étale surjective.
+We define the $p$-adic universal cover of $\Gs$ to be

 viewed as a group diamond over $X$.
 It fits in a short exact sequence of sheaves on $X_v$